Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 Gives your cat appropriate scratching outlets and redirects them from the couch.

 Find a variety of scratching posts on https://amzn.to/43cVBki.
-## 2. Make the Couch Less Appealing
+## 2. make the couch less appealing

 ### Instructions